-- Having adopted the GHG Protocol standards for our GHG emission disclosures, we now include the following data previously excluded from calculations: amount of energy consumed in the production of power and steam sold to external parties by Sumitomo Chemical Group (the portion attributable to energy provider subsidiaries was included in years prior to fiscal 2016).
-The amount of energy consumed by Sumitomo Chemical’s non-production sites and the Group’s non-pro-duction sites is included from fiscal 2017 and fiscal 2018, respectively.
+- Having adopted the GHG Protocol standards for our GHG emission disclosures, we now include the following data previously excluded from calculations: amount of energy consumed in the production of power and steam sold to external parties by Sumitomo Chemical Group.
+The amount of energy consumed by Sumitomo Chemical’s non-production sites and the Group’s non-production sites is included from fiscal 2017 and fiscal 2018, respectively.

-- Having adopted the GHG Protocol standards for our GHG emission disclosures, we now include the following data that was not included in previous calculations: CO2 emissions from energy sold to external parties by the Group (the portion attributable to energy provider subsidiaries was included prior to fiscal 2016); CO2 emissions from energy use attributable to Sumitomo Chemical’s non-production sites; CO2 emissions from non-energy sources not included in the scope of the Act on Promotion of Global Warming Countermeasures.
+- Having adopted the GHG Protocol standards for our GHG emission disclosures, we now include the following data that was not included in previous calculations: CO2 emissions from energy sold to external parties by the Group; CO2 emissions from energy use attributable to Sumitomo Chemical’s non-production sites; CO2 emissions from non-energy sources not included in the scope of the Act on Promotion of Global Warming Countermeasures.
 CO2 emissions from energy use attributable to Sumitomo Chemical’s non-production sites and the Group’s non-production sites is included from fiscal 2017 and fiscal 2018, respectively.

-- The figures are indexed to energy consumption (kl) at production bases per production volume (tons).
+- The figures are indexed to energy consumption (GJ) per unit of sales